Skip to content

 While acknowledging that it benefited partly from the loss portfolio transfer and reserve releases, Aspen said in an emailed statement that portfolio management and the discipline of its underwriting teams had been a key driver of the improvement.

-Our results in 2022 reflect our efforts on refocusing and reshaping the business, as well as Aspen’s decision to make Syndicate 4711 its core platform in the UK.
+Our results reflect our efforts on refocusing and reshaping the business, as well as Aspen’s decision to make Syndicate 4711 its core platform in the UK.

 Aspen